Embarcadero/InterBase-Docker/README.md

 ---

-Now your InterBase setup is complete with full control over users, passwords, and databases!
-You can either pass the variables directly as environment variables or secure them using Docker secrets for extra safety.

----

 #### 📝 Naming Convention

 While you can use any file extension for your database files, InterBase recommends the following: